Buxom Bombshell Niece Waidhofer Shuts Instagram Down In Skimpy Black Lingerie

-Houston-based Instagram sensation Niece Waidhofer is constantly tantalizing her 1 million followers with sizzling shots of her curvaceous body in skimpy attire.
-The bombshell has rocked several shots of herself in bikinis and skimpy clothing.
+Houston-based Instagram sensation Niece Waidhofer is constantly tantalizing her 1 million followers with sizzling shots of her curvaceous body swathed in skimpy attire.
+The bombshell has rocked several shots of herself in bikinis and risque clothing.
 She also knows how to flaunt her assets in lacy lingerie.
 Just a few days ago, the brunette beauty had her followers losing their minds in a scandalous white lingerie look.

 In her latest Instagram update, Waidhofer had a little fun with her followers by sharing an insanely sexy photo with a sassy caption.
 As the geotag, rather than including Houston, Texas, which is what is included on most of her posts, she alerted her followers that her location was “not the gym.”

 Waidhofer wore a black lingerie look with sheer panels and a corset detail that cinched in her slim waist and gave her a voluptuous hourglass physique.
 The cups of the lingerie look were crafted from delicate lace with cut-out portions to make them even more scandalous.
-The suit had a garter belt built in that Waidhofer attached to a pair of thigh-high stockings with lace tops.
-The bottoms she rocked were minimal, and included a grommet detail that mirrored the corset features on the top of her lingerie look.
+A garter belt built into the suit that Waidhofer attached to a pair of thigh-high stockings with lace tops.
+The bottoms she rocked were minimal and included a grommet detail that mirrored the corset’s features.
 Her brunette locks were down in gentle waves, and she rocked a smoky cat eye that added a major dose of seduction to her overall vibe.

 Waidhofer’s fans couldn’t get enough of the shot, and the photo racked up over 19,000 likes within just one hour.
 Given how insane her body looks, many fans may assume that the Instagram beauty spends hours every day at the gym.
 However, according to Waidhofer, that’s not the case — and her caption further clarified that.